 The GSMA plays a critical role in driving forward these efforts by providing member CEOs and their teams with tools and guidance to raise responsible business practice and leadership in their organisations.
-This work took a critical step forward in early 2021, when the GSMA convened mobile operators and other industry stakeholders to map the environment, social and governance (ESG) reporting ecosystem and identify the related topics that are most material for the industry.
 This initiative had one ambitious aim: to build early consensus on how mobile operators can best measure and demonstrate their value to society and impact on the planet.

 To demonstrate progress on efforts made, measurement is key.
-The GSMA and EY worked collaboratively with GSMA members to develop, for the first time, a harmonised set of ESG key performance indicators (KPIs) and metrics.
+The GSMA and EY worked collaboratively with GSMA members in 2022 to develop, for the first time, a harmonised set of ESG key performance indicators (KPIs) and metrics.
 A forum was created where operators from across the globe could share and discuss their perspectives on which ESG-related indicators were most impactful, decision-useful, and feasible to implement.
-In-depth interviews and consultations with mobile operators, intergovernmental organisations, standard setters, subject matter experts and investors were conducted to solicit advice.

-These efforts have resulted in an initial proposal of 10 core industry-specific and actionable KPIs.
+Indepth interviews and consultations with mobile operators, intergovernmental organisations, standard setters, subject matter experts and investors were conducted to solicit advice.
+This was followed by a consultation period where operators tested and fed back on the metrics.
+These efforts resulted in 10 core industry-specific and actionable KPIs.
 We believe they offer an important starting point for driving consistency and comparability across the industry, providing stakeholders with the opportunity to better understand how the industry generates value for society.
-They will enable operators to take a more proactive position in providing relevant material disclosures, and provide the tools and setting for both data preparers and data users to have a more enhanced and constructive dialogue on ESG performance.
-By using them, mobile operators will generate insights that can support internal decision-making, fact-based stakeholder dialogue, communicate progress towards ESG goals and help build trust with customers.
-We hope these KPIs will have a positive impact for the industry and move the dial.
+They are enabling operators to take a more proactive position in providing relevant material disclosures and provide the tools and setting for both data preparers and data users to have a more enhanced and constructive dialogue on ESG performance.
+By using them, mobile operators are generating insights that can support internal decisionmaking, fact-based stakeholder dialogue, communicate progress towards ESG goals and help build trust with customers.
+We hope these KPIs will continue to have a positive impact for the industry and move the dial.

 We would like to thank the mobile operator representatives who contributed to the development of the industry KPIs, and for the commitment and spirit of collaboration they and their talented teams have brought to this project.
 We also appreciate the perspectives shared by investors and subject matter experts, as well as global standard setters who have provided input and advice.
-In the coming months, we look forward to soliciting additional feedback from stakeholders, and are ready to support companies as they test the integration of the KPIs into their ESG reporting cycles.
+These contributions have been invaluable, and we look forward to continued collaboration as we further expand adoption of the metrics.